klane/databall/docs/_pages/data-wrangling.md

   stats.nba.com/stats/{endpoint}/?{params}
 ```

 This makes it easy to pull in the data programmatically without having to scrape the page HTML.
 For example, individual player stats from every game of the 2016-17 regular season can be found [here](http://stats.nba.com/stats/leaguegamelog/?LeagueID=00&Season=2016-17&SeasonType=Regular Season&PlayerOrTeam=P&Sorter=PTS&Direction=DESC).
 I leveraged the existing GitHub project [nba_py](https://github.com/seemethere/nba_py) that provides a simple Python API to pull data from the NBA stats website.
-If the user has [Pandas](http://pandas.pydata.org/) installed, the package will return a query as a [DataFrame](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
-For example, player stats from every game of the 2016-17 regular season can be extracted to a DataFrame with:
+If the user has [Pandas](http://pandas.pydata.org/) installed, the package will return a query as a [`DataFrame`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
+For example, player stats from every game of the 2016-17 regular season can be extracted to a `DataFrame` with:

 ```python
   from nba_py.league import GameLog stats = GameLog(season='2016-17', season_type='Regular Season', player_or_team='P').overall()
 ```

+A Jupyter Notebook detailing the available stats is located [here](https://github.com/klane/databall/blob/master/notebooks/nba-stats.ipynb).
 The API also provides sensible defaults, such as the current season for the season parameter, which reduces the amount of code required.
 The code below produces the same output as that above given that this page was written during the 2016-17 season.
 These two code snippets will produce different results at the start of the 2017-18 campaign.

 ```python
   from nba_py.league import GameLog